bg-write/chatGPT-cheatsheet/README.md

 [Return to top](#top)

-This section introduces the actual use of ChatGPT's API and reviews the beginner examples found in `chat_cli.py` and `chat_ui.py`.
+This section introduces the actual uses of the ChatGPT API and reviews the beginner examples found in `chat_cli.py` and `chat_ui.py`.
 These concepts will be explored even further in the [API Reference](#api-reference) section.

 ### Overview of Features